-For the first in our new series on foodborne illness, we will discuss the foods that most commonly cause food poisoning outbreaks.
+For the first in our new series on foodborne illness, our personal injury lawyers discuss the foods that most commonly cause food poisoning outbreaks.

 People contract food poisoning, also known as foodborne illness when they consume food and drink that has been contaminated with harmful bacteria, viruses, parasites, or toxins.
 Foodborne illness can cause a wide range of symptoms, with the most common being abdominal cramps, nausea, vomiting, diarrhea, and a loss of appetite.